stepanenko/stepanenko/readme.md

 > _1. Make it work.
 2. Make it right.
 3. Make it fast. --Kent Beck author of “Test Driven Development By Example”_

 > _If a feature is sometimes dangerous, and there is a better option, then always use the better option. --Douglas Crockford_

+> _Any scientist who couldn’t explain to an eight-year-old what he was doing was a charlatan._